iWiafe/alx-system_engineering-devops/0x01-shell_permissions/README.md

 #!/bin/bash
-# Write a script that adds execution permission to the owner, the group owner and the other users, to the file hello
+# Script that adds permission to only other users